Free Initial Assessment

 What are a landlord’s responsibilities?

-However, a landlord still has responsibilities under the law and in the commercial lease agreement, they have signed with the Tenant.
+Landlords have legally binding responsibilities that are outlined in the commercial lease agreement, which they have signed with the tenant.

 By law, a landlord is responsible for:

 When a landlord does not meet their responsibilities under the law or as specified in the commercial lease agreement, a tenant can take legal action against them.
-A tenant may also be able to claim compensation for any financial losses and personal injury.
+A tenant may also be able to claim compensation for any financial losses or personal injuries sustained as a result of their landlord’s negligence.

-When a landlord sells a commercial property, the new owner will inherit the tenant and the existing lease agreement.
-The new owner of the property will become the landlord.
+When a landlord sells a commercial property, the new owner will inherit the tenant and the existing lease agreement; in essence, the new owner of the property will become the landlord.

 Contact our expert team today and receive your free initial assessment